What is contact urticaria?

-- Non-immunological contact urticaria typically causes mild localised reactions that clear within hours, e.g. stinging nettle rash.
-This type of urticaria occurs without prior exposure of a patient's immune system to an allergen.
+- Non-immunological contact urticaria typically causes mild localised reactions that clear within hours, for example, stinging nettle rash.
+This type of urticaria occurs without prior exposure to a patient's immune system to an allergen.

 - Immunological contact urticaria occurs most commonly in atopic individuals (people who are prone to allergy).
 Hence prior exposure to an allergen is required for this type of contact urticaria to occur.

-Commonly reported causes of the different types of contact urticaria are shown in the table below.
+Commonly reported causes of the different types of contact urticaria are shown below.